 The principal cast returned and Chris Columbus stepped back to produce a sequel Percy Jackson: Sea of Monsters (2013) based on the second book in Rick Riordan’s series.

 Chris Columbus started his career writing screenplays for various Steven Spielberg productions – Gremlins (1984), The Goonies (1985) and Young Sherlock Holmes (1985), before making his directorial debut with the teen comedy Adventures in Babysitting/A Night on the Town (1987).
 He went onto direct the comedies Home Alone (1990), Mrs Doubtfire (1993), 9 Months (1995), as well as directed the first two Harry Potter films, the dull science-fiction film Bicentennial Man (1999) and the comedy Pixels (2015) in which alien invaders recreate classic arcade videogames.
 Columbus then made the first two Harry Potter films and acted as Executive Producer on the third entry Harry Potter and the Prisoner of Azkaban (2004).
 He also co-wrote the script for the animated Little Nemo: Adventures in Slumberland (1989).
 In the mid-1990s, Columbus was reported as planning to direct a film version of Marvel Comics’ Fantastic Four, although only acts as producer on the eventual film version Fantastic Four (2005) and its sequel Fantastic Four: Rise of the Silver Surfer (2007).
-Columbus is also Executive Producer on Monkeybone (2001) and Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), and The Witch: A New-England Folktale (2015) and I Kill Giants (2017), The Lighthouse (2019) and Scoob!
+Columbus is also Executive Producer on Monkeybone (2001) and Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), The Witch: A New-England Folktale (2015), I Kill Giants (2017), The Lighthouse (2019) and Scoob!
 (2020).
 He heads the 1492 Productions production company – the date being an obvious play on his more famous namesake.